MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

         2. "https://*name*.azurewebsites.net/signin-b2c-pwd"
         3. "https://*name*-staging.azurewebsites.net/signin-b2c-pwd"
     where "name" corresponds to your website name.
-2. Copy the Application ID value to be required later for **Client ID**.
+2. Copy the Application ID value to be required later for **Client ID** as a parameter.
     :::image type="content" source="../../media/cliendIDB2C.png" alt-text="clientapplicaitonID":::
 3. In your Application, under Manage, go to **Certificates & Secrets** and click on **Generate Key**.
 4. Click on **Save** and the app key will appear.
-Copy the value to be required later for **Client Secret**.
+Copy the value to be required later for **Client Secret** as a parameter.
     :::image type="content" source="../../media/cliendsecretB2C.png" alt-text="clientsecretforB2C":::
-5. Go to Azure Active Directory from the left menu of your Azure portal, click on Domain Names and copy the tenant name under Name to be required later for **Tenant Name**.
+5. Go to Azure Active Directory from the left menu of your Azure portal, click on Domain Names and copy the tenant name under Name to be required later as a parameter for **Domain Name**.
 For example, if the default domain for your Azure AD tenant is **contoso.onmicrosoft.com**, then enter **contoso**.
 6. Refer [**this article**](/azure/active-directory-b2c/tutorial-create-user-flows) article to create a **signing flow** (a sign-up and sign-in user flow) and a **password reset flow** (for local account)
     * Select Email Addresses, Given Name, Identity Provider and Surname in Application claims
     * Application claims should be same as following screenshot
     ![Application Claims Login Identity1](../../media/LoginIdentity8.png)
     * Don’t select any Sign-up attributes
     ![User Attributes](../../media/LoginIdentity9.png)
-    * Copy the user-flow(s) name to be required later (These will be required during MCT platform installation)
+    * Copy the user-flow(s) name to be required later as a parameter for **b2cAuthenticationPolicy**
     >
     > [!NOTE]
     > Setting Password Reset Flow for an Existing Deployment: